jaromir-sukuba/nvm/readme.md

 > Have good long-term stability and use ovenized DC voltage reference (LM399, LTZ1000 or LTFLU with oven).

-I wouldn't think of using anything worse than LM399 (or ADR1399) anyway.
+I wouldn't think of using anything worse than an LM399 (or ADR1399) anyway.

 > Provide RJ45 Ethernet and/or IEEE-488 GPIB interface for communications with external world / external equipment.